ximarketing/ximarketing.github.io/server/intranet/README.md

 ```

 The updater builds the tool in a pinned Node image, creates its dedicated
-internal network, installs the protected Tools card and Caddy route, and leaves
+internal network, installs the Tools card and split participant/host Caddy route, and leaves
 Negotiation Games and A/B Test Showdown untouched.
 It also verifies that the
 password hash is byte-for-byte unchanged.
 The tool's roster and host lease are
 memory-only, so the command requires `--force` and must run outside an active